HuiLiu-NOAA/VarFTC-Codes-for-NCEP-GSI/README.md

 The VarFTC implementation in the GSI is based on Hoffman et al (2022).
 The original GSI related codes are modifdied to accormodate VarFTC.

-Specifically, The VarFTC forward, tangent linear and adjoint codes are added into the GSI codes.
-The observation error specified to AMV winds are tuned donw according to the STDV reduction of OmB RMSD by VarFTC.
+Specifically, The VarFTC forward, tangent linear, and adjoint codes are added into the GSI codes.
+The observation error specified to AMV winds are tuned down according to the STDV reduction of OmB RMSD by VarFTC.
 The VarFTC is applied to all AMV types.

 Contributors: Ross N. Hoffman, Hui Liu, Kayo Ide, Kevin Garrett, Katherine Lukens